BenCaiello/PalmettoBUG/docs/source/SpatialAnalysis.rst

    cases, although the specific number depends on the proximity and size of your cell masks.
-If you see similar sharp changes in the g statistic over the first few radii for all your comparisons, that might indicate you need to increase the minimum radius.
+If you see similar sharp changes in the g statistic over the first few radii for all your comparisons, that might indicate you may want to increase the minimum radius.

 Once the SpaceANOVA calculation for the Ripley’s statistics has been performed, the buttons for plotting and statistics become available.
 For